Bell metal

 Bell metal or bell bronze is an alloy used for making bells and related instruments, such as cymbals.
-It is a form of bronze with a higher tin content, usually in approximately a 4:1 ratio of copper to tin (typically, 78% copper, 22% tin by mass).
+It is a form of bronze with a higher tin content than most other bronzes, usually in approximately a 4:1 ratio of copper to tin (typically, 78% copper, 22% tin by mass).
 The higher tin content increases the rigidity of the metal, and increases the resonance.
 Historically, it was preferred for early cannons.
 Today, it also has industrial uses, being specified for valve bodies, piston rings, bearings, and bushings.